-264 File RESAmericasEISv5.docx Figure A1.
-Stable isotope data from the southeastern Nevada region, highlighting the relationships among samples from the Ash Grove Project area.
-46

-265 File RESAmericasEISv5.docx Well CSVM-2 is in South Pass, near US93 at the far south end of Coyote Spring Valley.
+Well CSVM-2 is in South Pass, near US93 at the far south end of Coyote Spring Valley.
 The water level in CSVM-2 is 1825 feet, having recovered about two feet over the past two years of monitoring.
-Field temperature data are not available.
-The uppermost waters in this hole have TDS under 500 mg/l, those deep in the hole over 600 mg/l.
-The isotopic composition of a composite sample is intermediate between CSVM-5 and the Belly Tank Flat waters.
+Field temperature data for CSVM-2 are not available.
+The uppermost waters in CSVM-2 have TDS under 500 mg/l, those deep in CSVM-2 have TDS over 600 mg/l.
+The isotopic composition of a composite sample from CSVM-2 is intermediate between samples from CSVM-5 and the Belly Tank Flat waters.
 The relations at CSVM-2 suggest stratification and incomplete mixing of locally-derived waters (represented by CSVM-5) with regionally-derived waters (represented by the ECP-wells in Belly Tank Flat).
-Whether or not these locally-derived waters are affected by the hydraulic barrier of Johnson and Mifflin (2003) remains unknown, but we now recognize the possibility of an overprint of the chemical and isotopic signature of locally-derived waters in the upper levels of the carbonate aquifers, particularly in Coyote Spring Valley.
+Whether or not these locally-derived waters are affected by the hydraulic barrier of Johnson and Mifflin (2003) remains unknown, but it is now recognized that there is the possibility of an overprint of the chemical and isotopic signature of locally-derived waters in the upper levels of the carbonate aquifers, particularly in Coyote Spring Valley.
 The regionally-derived end-member of Northern flow field waters may have been sampled in CSVM-4, a new monitoring well in northeastern Coyote Spring Valley south of Kane Springs Wash.
-This hole displays 36.8-degree C water containing 4.74 mg/l fluoride.
-It has not responded to short-term climatic effects, with water levels fluctuating less than a foot from 1874 ft AMSL over the two years of record.
-The TDS is 476 mg/l.
-The isotopic composition of this water is the most depleted of the Coyote Spring Valley samples.
+Water from CSVM-4 displays 36.8-degree C water containing 4.74 mg/l fluoride.
+CSVM-4 has not responded to short-term climatic effects, with water levels in CSVM-4 fluctuating less than a foot from 1874 ft AMSL over the two years of record.
+The TDS of water from CSVM-4 is 476 mg/l.
+The isotopic composition of water from CSVM-4 is the most depleted of the Coyote Spring Valley samples.
 At the other end of the Coyote Spring Valley spectrum is CSVM-7, completed in Pahranagat Wash alluvium at the far north end of Coyote Spring Valley.
-The relatively high water level of 2246 feet AMSL has risen about a foot over the past two years.
-The water is cool (23.6 deg C) with a TDS of 530 mg/l and a fluoride concentration of 1.04 mg/l.
-It is unlikely that this water contains a significant component of regional discharge from Pahranagat Valley, being so dissimilar chemically and isotopically to the Pahranagat Valley springs.
-These relationships reinforce our contention that the Muddy River springs' discharge can not be dominated by underflow from Pahranagat Valley, as postulated by Eakin (1966), but is more likely dominated by underflow from upper Meadow Valley Wash (Panaca Valley) along the general trend of the Delamar Thrust Fault.
-47
+The relatively high water level of CSVM-7 of 2246 feet AMSL has risen about a foot over the past two years.
+Water from CSVM-7 is cool (23.6 deg C) with a TDS of 530 mg/l and a fluoride concentration of 1.04 mg/l.
+It is unlikely that water from CSVM-7 contains a significant component of regional discharge from Pahranagat Valley, being so dissimilar chemically and isotopically to the Pahranagat Valley springs.
+These relationships reinforce the contention that the Muddy River springs' discharge can not be dominated by underflow from Pahranagat Valley, as postulated by Eakin (1966), but is more likely dominated by underflow from upper Meadow Valley Wash (Panaca Valley) along the general trend of the Delamar Thrust Fault.APPENDIX B. Features and properties of the analytic element model (from Figure 3)